chadananda/ilm-md/README.md

-# ilm-md
+# ILM-md
-Custom markdown parser for ILM
+Custom markdown parser for ILM -- with simple client script for creating ILM documents in a text-editor.

-## Features
+## Cool Features

-* Parses Yaml front-matter metadata
+* Yaml front-matter metadata
-* Allows adding attributes to blocks
+* Add attributes to headers and blocks
 * Understands transliterated glyph characters
-* Provides a remote URL for testing markdown
+* Client URL for creating/viewing formatted content
+* Auto paragraph numbering
+* Parse to simple HTML or JSON object

 ### Starting an ILM document